eliboa/iksm_rooted/README.md

 This is only for Android ROOTED device.
 The iksm_session token can be found in the following file : /data/data/com.nintendo.znca/app_webview/Cookies

-This Python script simply extract it from the file through SHH connection.
+This Python script simply extract the token from this file through SHH connection.
 Just configure your ip, username and password before executing.

 ## Use / Related
 iksm_session token can be used to access the Splatnet API (Splatoon 2).